Towards Simple and Provable Parameter-Free Adaptive Gradient Methods: Additional Experiments

-\subsection{\CC{Computational Overhead}}
+The convergence bound relies on the upper-bound of $||x_t-x^\star||$, which can be upper-bounded by $3||x_0-x^\star ||$.
+To further demonstrate that the proposed algorithms help improve AdaGrad and Adam under certain initializations.
+To directly address this, we designed a strictly convex ridge regression experiment where the exact analytical optimal solution ($x^* $) is known.
+We evaluated Adam++ and Adagrad++ over 5 random seeds, intentionally initializing the models at controlled Euclidean distances from $x^*$ (0.1, 1.0, and 10.0).
+The results is shown in Figure~\ref{fig:ridge_regression}.

+The curves for $\eta_t$ demonstrate that the step sizes automatically and safely scale in proportion to the initialization distance.
+Both optimizers achieve step-size plateau after 200 iterations.
+This proves that the $\eta_t$ elegantly adapts to the scale of the parameter space without manual tuning.
+Moreover, the curves for optimality gaps confirm that both algorithms consistently converge.
+And the curves for the distance $|x_t - x^* |$ alongside a threshold line representing $3|x_0 - x^*|$ demonstrate that in every scenario, the distance to the optimal solution remains below this 3x threshold except for only several steps, validating the empirical assumption that grounds our theoretical convergence proofs.
+Finally, the curves for $\|\sbb_t\|_2/t^{1/2}$ illustrate that $\|s_\tau\|_2\ll\sqrt{T}$ actually hold in practice.

+\subsection{Computational Overhead}

-\CC{In this section, we analyze computational overhead by plotting training loss and test accuracy against wall-clock time, as shown in Figure~\ref{fig:wall_clock}.
-The results in Figure \ref{fig:wall_clock} are shown on the tasks of training ResNet-18 and ResNet-50 on CIFAR-10.
-Adam++ incurs less computational overhead compared to Prodigy and D-Adapt Adam, while delivering comparable or superior performance.}
+In this section, we analyze computational overhead by plotting test loss and test accuracy against wall-clock time for different models with different scheduler on different datasets, as shown in Figure~\ref{fig:wall_clock}.
+The results in Figure \ref{fig:wall_clock} are shown on the tasks of training ResNet-18 on CIFAR-10 with constant scheduler and training DenseNet-121 on CIFAR-10 with cosine scheduler.
+Adam++ Case 1 incurs less computational overhead compared to Prodigy and D-Adapt Adam, while delivering comparable or superior or comparable performance.